Portuguese Marine Corps: 1960–present

 Until 1975, a unified Marine Corps Command did not exist, with the diverse DFE and CF being separate units, depending from the several naval and maritime defense commands of the areas where they operated.
 In this year, the Marine Corps (Corpo de Fuzileiros) was created, unifying all marine units under a single command and become Elite Raid Force.

-Since 2021, the Fuzileiros have been undergoing restructuring, with the implementation of the new 'light and fast' concept.
+Since 2021, the Portuguese Marine Corps have been undergoing restructuring, with the implementation of the new 'light and fast' concept.
 This approach enables the application of guerrilla tactics from sea to land, emphasizing mobility, maneuverability, surprise, and superior training as key elements.
 The goal is to create an elite Marine Commando force, capable of moving, infiltrating, and withdrawing with complete surprise.